The Blue Hills Honey Process

 Our focus on quality led to Blue Hills being the first Australian honey producer to implement the honey industry’s B-QUAL quality assurance program.
 Our modern, quality controlled factory and processes pass several rigorous audits every year, ensuring compliance with the following standards:

-- B-QUAL: Australian Honey Bee Industry Council’s independently developed and audited food safety program
+- B-QUAL: Australian Honey Bee Industry Council’s independently developed and audited food safety program (our certificate is number 1)

 - AUS.QUAL: Australia and New Zealand’s leading agribusiness auditing, certification and training providers